EU warns Microsoft over new Windows 8 browser option

 A sanction could top $7.4 billion or 10 percent of its revenues for the fiscal year ending June 30, 2012 - but the final figure is expected to be lower, as the infringement covered a relatively short period of time.

-Microsoft, which has already been penalised to the tune of 1.6 billion euros in the last decade for infringing EU rules, apologised.
+Microsoft, which has already been penalized to the tune of 1.6 billion euros ($2.1 billion) in the last decade for infringing EU rules, apologized.
 It has four weeks to reply to the Commission's "statement of objections" or charge sheet.

 "Although this was the result of a technical error, we take responsibility for what happened, and we are strengthening our internal procedures to help ensure something like this cannot happen again," the company said in a statement.